alonho/pql/README.md

 Schema-Free Example
 -------------------

-The schema-free parser converts python expressions to mongodb queries with no schema enforcment:
+The schema-free parser converts python expressions to mongodb queries with no schema enforcement:

 	>>> import pql
 	>>> pql.find("a > 1 and b == 'foo' or not c.d == False")